 Sunday School News

-In October, we will study events in the lives of Abraham, Isaac, and Jacob.
+In January, our lessons come from the books of Joshua, Judges, Ruth, and 1 Samuel.
 The lesson descriptions and accompanying Bible verses are:

 - January 3: The Downfall Wall – The Fall of Jericho (Joshua 5:13–6:27).
 “The Downfall Wall” is the title of this week’s lesson.
 Confident in their wall, the people of Jericho shut themselves up inside the city.
 Following God’s unusual battle plan, Joshua gathers the priests, trumpets, ark of the covenant, and people.
 Six days they march once around the city, then seven times on the seventh day, giving a shout at the conclusion of the last circuit.
 The city walls come tumbling down, and the Israelites wipe out the citizens and livestock while plundering precious metals for the tabernacle.
 Yet Rahab and her family are spared.

 - January 10: The Palm-Tree Judge – Deborah (Judges 4).
 The account of Deborah serves as today’s lesson, “The Palm-Tree Judge.”
 Judge Deborah urges Barak to gather 10,000 troops to go up against Sisera’s army of 900 iron chariots.
 When the battle turns against Sisera, he flees on foot, seeking refuge in Jael’s tent.
 Snoozing beneath a rug, Sisera meets his end at the hand of Jael as she pegs him through his temple to the ground.